niravmsoni/aspnetcore-httpclient/README.md

 		- There are 2 ways Task can be canceled
 			- We cancel Task
 			- Timeout occurs.
 We should be able to gracefully cancel task

+		- CancellationTokenSource
+			- Manages and sends cancellation notifications

+		- CancellationToken
+			- Exposed through token property of CancellationTokenSource

+		- Asking for cancellation notifies receiver of token that it should cancel its task.
+So, HTTPClient listens to this cancellation and then takes action to cancel the request